 - The strength and construction of the foundation you will be installing the floor on

-- Whether or not there will be doors that will need to swing open onto the floor
+- Whether or not there will be doors that need to swing open onto the floor

-- If you need to install ramps or barres - Where your barre is installed is dependent on how thick your flooring is.
+- If you need to install ramps or barres that will impact how thick your flooring is

-- Is there a heating or cooling system under the floor?
-Depending on where your studio is located, heating and cooling ducts are sometimes under the floor, and this could change the condition of your dance floor material.
+- If there is a heating or cooling system under the floor thatcould change the condition of your dance floor material over time

-Once you have finally installed your floor, whether it’s permanent or portable, proper maintenance is crucial when it comes to how long it will last.
+Once you have finally installed your dance studio flooring, whether it’s permanent or portable, proper maintenance is crucial when it comes to how long it will last.
 After all, the things we take the best care of, have the most endurance.

 They went onto say that permanent floors are the easiest to maintain compared with portable ones “because the seams are welded together to prevent water damage.”

-Of course, the materials you use to wet-mop, and deep clean your floors may be dependent on the type of flooring you have installed.
-Soap and hot water, let alone wet-mopping at all, might not be a good idea on wood, for example.
+Of course, the materials you use to wet-mop and deep clean your floors may be dependent on the type of flooring you have installed.
+Soap and hot water, let alone wet-mopping at all, might not be a good idea for wood, for example.

-You’ll want to look into best practices for maintenance with your dance floor material with the manufacturer as well.
-They might be tempted to sell you their specific brand of cleaner, but press them for alternatives, and they will likely give you plenty of options for getting the longest life out of your flooring.
+You’ll want to look into best practices for maintenance with your flooring manufacturer as well.
+They might try to sell you their specific brand of cleaner, but press them for alternatives, and they will likely give you plenty of options for getting the longest life out of your flooring.